pmhausen/observium-freebsd-install/README.md

 extend          .1.3.6.1.4.1.2021.7890.4 serial     /bin/kenv smbios.planar.serial
 ```

+Depending on the system you might want to replace `planar` with `system` in the lines above.
+Just try the commands interactively.

-For a Raspberry Pi running FreeBSD replace the last four lines with these instead:
+For a Raspberry Pi running FreeBSD replace the last four lines with these three instead:

 ```plaintext
 extend          .1.3.6.1.4.1.2021.7890.1 distro     /usr/local/sbin/distro